khankhulgun/flutter_map_arcgis/README.md

-# Flutter Map plugin for ArcGIS/Esri
+# Flutter Map plugin for ArcGIS Esri

 # Currently support feature layer and feature cluster
 We are working on more features